Richard Meier & Partners

 Layered with Texture

-The buildings themselves are quite unimposing; the fabric and texture of the existing neighborhood is replicated whilst simultaneously maintaining a distinct newness.
+The buildings themselves are quite unimposing; the fabric and texture of the existing neighborhood is maintained while maintaining a distinct newness.
 As Meier explains, he wanted Teachers Village to stay "true to its historic roots, while at the same time ensuring that the community has a unique distinction and quality suggestive of a new chapter commencing."

 The choice of materials clearly demonstrates

 this duality.
-Certain parts of the facades are clad in shiny white
+Certain parts of the facades are clad in Meier's

-red bricks dominate, reflecting the materiality of the neighboring
+- reflecting and emphasizing the materiality of the neighboring

 An Amicable Effort

-nostalgia or necessity is besides the point, as a distinct air of
+responsibility, is besides the point, really, as a distinct air of

-project.
-So, while it remains to be seen whether or not the project
+it remains to be seen whether or not the project will in fact

-will in fact succeed in inspiring a tainted neighbourhood with a
+succeed in inspiring a tainted neighbourhood with a new sense of

-new sense of purpose and identity, all parties involved seem to
+purpose and identity, all parties involved seem to have their heart

 We were never just building buildings, we were always building a tool that would serve this city./ Ron Beit, Teachers Village lead developer